vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 This is to conserve time and energy for the appointment.

+### Reminder to set reminders for the next dental cleaning appointment

+Set a reminder for the evening of the dental cleaning appointment to set calendar reminders for the next dental cleaning appointment following this doc.

 ## Things to keep in mind during the appointment

 Don't keep the mouth open too wide for too long.
 In particular, close